How to Make Risotto Tutorial

 While risotto seems like a challenging dish, it is actually fairly easy, just more hands-on.
 Follow these basic tips to make the perfect risotto every time with any recipe, although I’ve listed a few of my favorites at the end.

 While this sounds like a lot of rules, this is fairly simple and easy to master, I promise.
-Now give some of my favorites a try, but before you do, make sure to PIN these tips for perfect risotto for later!
+Now give some of my favorites a try!

 Here are some great risotto recipes to get you started!